-- occupational diseases having been medically observed for the first time between the 1st of January 1947 and the implementation date of the OD list these ODs are listed in; - observed diseases in a company where there is no risk exposure; - diseases caused by successive risk exposures within several local units of different companies, without the possibility of determining the one where the risk exposure caused the disease; - are also included in this special account expenses for ODs as a consequence of asbestos dust inhalation and compensated in implementation of points II and III of Article 40 of the 23rd of December 1998 Act.
+- occupational diseases having been medically observed for the first time between the 1^{st} of January 1947 and the implementation date of the OD list these ODs are listed in: - observed diseases in a company where there is no risk exposure; - diseases caused by successive risk exposures within several local units of different companies, without the possibility of determining the one where the risk exposure caused the disease: - are also included in this special account expenses for ODs as a consequence of asbestos dust inhalation and compensated in implementation of points II and III of Article 40 of the 23rd of December 1998 Act.

-19 See note 9 on page 7
+18 See note 10 on page 7

-Number of recognized occupational diseases' trend for the 2003-2013 period
+Number of recognized occupational diseases' trend for the 2003-2014 period

-Note: The above data consider occupational diseases with days off work having given right to either the compensation of days off work, or a lump-sum compensation or a pension paid for the first time during the year.
+Note: The above data consider the number of occupational diseases (and not the number of victims) with days off work having given right to either the compensation of days off work, or a lump-sum compensation or a pension paid for the first time during the year.